VPashkov/awesome-nim/README.md

 * [How i start](https://howistart.org/posts/nim) - Great guide going from 0 to a bf interpreter and then a bf to nim compiler.
 * [Learn Nim in Y minutes](https://learnxinyminutes.com/docs/nim/) - Whirlwind tour.
-* [Nim by example](https://nim-by-example.github.io) - A series of pages and examples for learning the Nim programming language.
+* [Nim by example](https://nim-by-example.github.io) - Series of pages and examples for learning the Nim programming language.
-* [Nim for Python programmers](https://github.com/nim-lang/Nim/wiki/Nim-for-Python-Programmers) - A guide to Nim for people with experience in Python.
+* [Nim for Python programmers](https://github.com/nim-lang/Nim/wiki/Nim-for-Python-Programmers) - Guide to Nim for people with experience in Python.
 * [Roseetacode:Nim](https://rosettacode.org/wiki/Category:Nim) - 100's of solutions for variours tasks using nim (Implementations avaliable in other languages as well).

 # Contributing